home-assistant/home-assistant.io/source/_integrations/neurio_energy.markdown

   required: true
   type: string
 sensor_id:
-  description: In previous versions of hte neurio API the sensor ID was auto-detected.
+  description: In previous versions of the neurio API, the sensor ID was auto-detected.
 Current versions of the API require the sensor_id.
 Sensor_id is in the form of a hex string 0x0000XXXXXXXXXXXX and can be found here https://mypwrview.generac.com/#settings/sensors
   required: true
   type: string
 {% endconfiguration %}